Please read Gen 3:9-24.

 He chose to forget how pleased he was on the day he received her and that he had never complained about her before.
 He also forgot that she was made of bone of his bones and flesh of his flesh.

 God did not reply to this defense.

-The Lord turned to the woman and asked her what she had done.
-She took her cue from her husband and also tried to present a special reason why she could not be held accountable.
+The Lord then turned to the woman and asked her what she had done.
+She took her husband’s example and also tried to present a special reason why she could not be held accountable.

 Her answer was that the snake had deceived her.
-So, what she said was, “I cannot be blamed for the snake was to clever for me, and since You created it, it was You Who deceived me through the snake.”
+So, what she said was, “I cannot be blamed for the snake was too clever for me, and since You created it, it is You that must take the blame.”

 What does the Word say about such an answer?